antwin1-hub/NFL-FINAL-DRAFT/README.md

-NFL Yards Final Project – STA 145 Replication Package This replication package contains all materials used for my STA-145 final project analyzing NFL team performance.
-The goal of the project is to examine how penalties and rushing production relate across NFL teams and whether disciplined play correlates with rushing effectiveness.
+NFL Yards Final Project – STA 145 Replication Package

+This replication package contains all materials used for my STA-145 final project analyzing NFL team performance.
+The purpose of the project is to examine the relationship between team discipline and rushing effectiveness by analyzing total penalties and rushing first downs across teams.
+Specifically, the project investigates whether more disciplined teams (those committing fewer penalties) tend to demonstrate stronger rushing performance.

-Instructions
+Instructions for Replication
-To run or review the analysis:
+To review or replicate the analysis:
-Open “STA145-antwin1.R”, which contains all R code used in the project.
+1. Open STA145-antwin1.R, which contains all R code used for data cleaning, descriptive statistics, visualization, and statistical analysis.
-Open “Descriptive Statistics Table (Individual) - Sheet1.csv”, which contains the dataset used in the script.
+2. Open data.csv, which contains the dataset used in the analysis.

-The original dataset, titled data.csv, was provided by the course instructor and stored in my ELSA Drive.
+The original dataset (data.csv) was provided by the course instructor and stored in my ELSA Drive.
+All analyses were conducted using this dataset without modification beyond complete-case filtering.

 Data Description

-The dataset includes team-level performance metrics for NCAA college football teams.
-Each row represents a single team, and each column represents a measurable statistic such as scoring, yards, rushing data, penalties, and efficiency measures.
+The dataset consists of team-level performance metrics for football teams.
+Each row represents a single team, and each column represents a measurable statistic related to team performance, including scoring, yardage, rushing outcomes, penalties, and efficiency measures.
-For this project, I focus on two variables:
+For this project, the analysis focuses on two key variables:

-Total Penalties
+-Total Penalties
-Rushing First Downs
+-Rushing First Downs

-These variables help assess whether teams that play more disciplined football (fewer penalties) also tend to have more successful rushing offenses (more rushing first downs).
-This relationship is relevant for understanding strategic efficiency: disciplined teams may sustain drives better, avoid stalled possessions, and create more rushing opportunities.
+Together, these variables allow for an examination of whether disciplined play is associated with rushing effectiveness.
+This relationship is relevant for understanding strategic efficiency, as teams that commit fewer penalties may sustain drives more effectively, avoid stalled possessions, and create more opportunities for successful rushing plays.

-Operationalization
+Operationalization of Variables
-1. Total Penalties (Continuous Variable)
+Total Penalties (Continuous Variable)
 -Conceptual definition: A measure of how disciplined or error-prone a team is during games.
--Operational definition: The numeric value in the dataset labeled total_penalties represents the total number of penalties committed by the team.
+-Operational definition: The numeric variable labeled total_penalties, representing the total number of penalties committed by a team.
 -Level of measurement: Continuous (ratio).
--Why it matters: Teams with fewer penalties often maintain better field position and offensive momentum, potentially contributing to more effective overall play.
+-Substantive relevance: Teams that commit fewer penalties often maintain better field position and offensive momentum, which may contribute to more effective overall performance.

-2. Rushing First Downs (Continuous Variable) -Conceptual definition: A measure of a team’s ability to extend drives through rushing plays.
+Rushing First Downs (Continuous Variable)
+-Conceptual definition: A measure of a team’s ability to extend drives through rushing plays.
--Operational definition: The numeric value labeled rushing_first_downs represents the count of rushing plays that resulted in a first down.
+-Operational definition: The numeric variable labeled rushing_first_downs, representing the number of rushing plays that result in a first down.
 -Level of measurement: Continuous (ratio).
--Why it matters: Higher numbers indicate a more productive and consistent rushing offense, which helps sustain drives, control tempo, and improve scoring opportunities.
+-Substantive relevance: Higher values indicate a more productive and consistent rushing offense, which can help sustain drives, control tempo, and improve scoring opportunities.